manuelkiessling/nodebeginner.org/NOTES.md

 Component semantics:
 - Every component is either a container (in this case it ends with `Container`), or it is a presentational (no special ending)
-- All components are one of: Screen (represents one routable location that makes up the main view of the client), List, Item, Control (any form or form-element which the user can interact with to change the state), Modal
+- All components are one of: Screen (represents one routable location that makes up the main view of the client), List, Item, Control (any form or form-element which the user can interact with to change the state), Modal - the only exception is `App`.

 https://reactjs.org/docs/handling-events.html
 Generally, if you refer to a method without () after it, such as onClick={this.handleClick}, you should bind that method.

 https://github.com/combine/universal-react-redux/blob/master/server/renderer/handler.js#L110

+The React app server part is used to server-side render the initial view of a given React route, and it *can* also serve the backend API, but it doesn't have to - it is sufficient if it resolves data for the initial state during SSR, by requesting the API, even if the API is provided by another service.
+This way, the app server part is only occupied with delivering the client-side of the app via SSR, and nothing else.